dorukanozercan/GuessNumber/README.md

 # GuessNumber
 guessing number with python

-this is a simple guessing number game for the demonstration of Python.
+This is a simple guessing number game for the demonstration of Python.